The Monk Who Became Chief Minister: Reception

 In August 2017, Hindustan Times categorised book in the five books of August reading list.

-Nistula Hebbar, writing for The Hindu, found the book full of "interesting vingettes" about Yogi Adityanath.
+Nistula Hebbar, writing for The Hindu, found the book full of "interesting vignettes" about Yogi Adityanath.
 She noted that rise of Yogi Adityanath to prominence raised curiosity about him which this book may go some way in fulfilling.

 Talha Ashraf reviewed work for ThePrint.
 He noted that author gives a detailed account of Adityanath's record as parliamentarian and administrator against his firebrand image.
 In addition, he wrote that "it [book] praises him for injecting discipline into Lucknow’s bureaucracy, waiving farm loans and cracking down on crime."
 According to Ashraf, book loses steam when it comes to "so-called Love Jihad" issue.
 In his observation, book starts on promising note but fails to give an objective portrayal of leader.

+Film adaptation

+A film titled Ajey: The Untold Story of a Yogi is reportedly in development, inspired by Shantanu Gupta's biography The Monk Who Became Chief Minister.
+Announced in March 2025, the film aims to portray the life of Yogi Adityanath, focusing on his journey from a monk to a prominent political figure.